weitweety/biking_data_analyzer/README.md

 # Biking Data Analyzer

-A comprehensive data flow management system built with Python, FastAPI, PostgreSQL, and Apache Airflow.
+A comprehensive biking data flow management system built with Python, FastAPI, PostgreSQL, and Apache Airflow.
+(With the help from Cursor AI assistance).
 This application provides ETL capabilities with a RESTful API for data management and monitoring.

 ## Architecture